Russia says Ukraine shells Zaporizhzhia nuclear power plant - TASS | Headlines

 - Ukraine

-Ukraine's Russian-controlled Zaporizhzhia nuclear power plant has come under Ukrainian shelling but there has been no radiation leak detected, TASS reported on Sunday citing an official from Russian nuclear power operator Rosenergoatom.
+Ukraine's Zaporizhzhia nuclear power plant, which is under Russian control, has come under Ukrainian shelling but no radiation leaks have been detected, TASS reported, citing an official from Russian nuclear power operator Rosenergoatom.

-No radioactive emissions have been detected, he added.
-Russia and Ukraine have blamed each other for shelling at the site that has damaged buildings and threatened a nuclear accident.
+Fifteen shells were fired at the plant's facilities, Russian news agency TASS said on Sunday, citing Renat Karchaa, an adviser to Rosenergoatom's CEO.
+"They shelled not only yesterday, but also today, they are shelling right now," said the official, adding that any artillery attack at the site posed a threat to nuclear safety.

-The facility, which provided about a fifth of Ukraine's electricity before Russia's Feb.
-24 invasion, has been forced to operate on back-up generators a number of times since it was occupied by Russian forces soon after the war began.
+The Zaporizhzhia plant, which Russia occupied shortly after its invasion of Ukraine, has since come under repeated shelling, with both Kyiv and Moscow accusing each other of attacks and risking a nuclear accident.
+The facility, the largest nuclear power plant in Europe, provided about a fifth of Ukraine's electricity before Russia's Feb.
+24 invasion, and has been forced to operate on back-up generators a number of times.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)